diegolopezronda/dilopez-devops/README.md

 ## Installation ##
 ### Creating Virtual Machines ###
 We are using Vagrant to create virtual machines.
-There are 2 virtual machines folders with their respective Vagrant files at:
+Two virtual machies will be created:
-* /master
+* master
-* /agent
+* agent

 To create the virtual machines, run from the repository root directory:
 * `./install.sh`